-After Charles nearly died from a severe illness, John was “clearly convinced of unbelief of the want of that faith whereby alone we are saved” and decided he was unfit to preach.
+After Charles nearly died from a severe illness, John became convinced that he lacked true faith and decided that he was unfit to preach.
 Boehler urged him instead to “preach faith till you have it, and then, because you have it, you will preach faith.”
 The first place that Wesley preached a clear message of salvation by faith was in the same prison at which the Oxford Methodists had started ministering over seven years earlier.

 Wesley’s beliefs underwent a radical transformation during this time.
-He was convinced, after examining the New Testament, that Boehler’s teachings were correct: salvation is instantaneous, not gradual; happiness and holiness are the fruits of faith; and one must not be confined to liturgy.
-His brother Charles was angry on the first account and argued that salvation was instead gradual; Charles wrote, “His obstinacy in favoring the contrary opinion drove me at last out of the room.”
+He was convinced, after examining the New Testament, that Boehler’s teachings were correct: salvation is instantaneous, not gradual, and happiness and holiness are the fruits of faith.
+Charles was angry and continued to insist that salvation was gradual; Charles wrote of John, “His obstinacy in favoring the contrary opinion drove me at last out of the room.”

 The Aldersgate Experience: Coming to Faith (May 24, 1738)